Skip to content ↓

 Reading and Phonics

-At Hilltop School we believe that all children can read and that language and reading is central to our curriculum.
+At Hilltop School we believe that all children can read and that language and reading are central to our curriculum.
 We are committed to promoting language development through supporting communication and reading across the curriculum.
 We believe in the importance of developing phonics skills as early readers, moving onto comprehension skills when students are ready.

-As a school we align with the Nexus Trust which identifies with two core aspects to teaching reading.
+As a school, we align with the Nexus Trust, which identifies with two core aspects to teaching reading.

 • Teaching text decoding (pre-phonics teaching, systematic synthetic phonics (SSP), vocabulary instruction).